 SME business owners often complain about their accountant.
-Grumbling about their service with comments like:
+Unhappy with their service and lack of attention they make comments like:

-Aren’t SME business owners just making excuses and finding someone else to blame for their own shortcomings?
+Many accountants feel that the SME business owners just make excuses and are looking to find someone else to blame for their own shortcomings.

 Tell us everything.
 Don’t lie.

 Don’t ask us to risk disbarment.
 Our career (and lifetime income) is worth more than your short-term cash flow challenge.